QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 q_{1t} \end{bmatrix} + \begin{bmatrix} 0 \cr 1 \end{bmatrix} x_t
 ```

-This specification assures that from the point of the view of a firm 1,
+This specification assures that from the point of the view of  firm 1,
 $q_{2t}$ is an exogenous process.

 Here